zkavtaskin/Lead-Time-Driven-Delivery-Simulation/README.md

 [Lead Time Driven Delivery - Part 5 -  Practical and closing thoughts](http://www.zankavtaskin.com/2020/09/lead-time-driven-delivery-practical-and.html)

-If you have any questions about this repository please feel free to contact me.
+I find this really interesting, if you have any questions about this repository please feel free to contact me.